jfdev001/biotic-pump-complex-network/README.md

 Then edit your `~/.bashrc` file and add `export PATH="$PATH:~/julia-1.9.1/bin"` to the end of the file.
 Note that you could replace the `~` in the path you export to the `PATH` variable with `/home/<INSERT YOUR USERNAME>`.
-Finally, `source ~/.bashrc` and then check to see that the Julia REPL work by typing `julia`.
+Finally, `source ~/.bashrc` and then check to see that the Julia REPL works by typing `julia`.

 ## Usage